The Ultimate Step by Step Guide to SEO

 Semantic Keywords

-Words related in meaning to your primary keyword which adds diversity and context to content.
+Words related in meaning to your primary keyword add diversity and context to content.

 Content Structure for Web Pages